Doc-Zegno/StringFormatter/README.md

 ## How to use
+Add files `Include/StringFormatter.h`
-Add file `Include/StringFormatter.h` to your project.
+and `Source/StringFormatter.cpp` to your project.

+Include header file and resolve namespace `Handmada` everywhere you would like to use string formatting functionality.

 You may want to use a rather convenient shorthand with `_sf` suffix instead of fully specified instantiation of `StringFormatter` class:
 ```
+using namespace Handmada;

 // Will produce... well, you get it right
 auto result = "{} is {} times better than ducking {}"_sf.format("Python", 137, "C++");
 ```